MetaSys-LISBP/IsoSim/doc/scalaflux_workflow.md

 ## Simulate labeling dynamics

-Once you have constructed the model, we strongly encourage you to run some simulations and to verify that simulation results correspond to the expected behaviour (e.g. assuming the modeled system operates at metabolic steady-state, metabolite concentrations and fluxes should be constant).
+Once you have constructed the model, we strongly encourage you to run simulations and to verify that the simulation results are consistent with the expected behaviour (e.g. assuming the investigated system operates at metabolic steady-state, metabolite concentrations and fluxes should be constant).

-- Define the labeling dynamics of label input(s) (here S<sub>out</sub>) using analytical functions (here we simulate a switch from unlabeled to fully-labeled nutrient)
+- Define the labeling dynamics of label input(s) (here S<sub>out</sub>) using analytical functions:

+For instance, to simulate a switch from unlabeled to fully-labeled nutrient:

 ```bash
 > anFun <- list("Sout_1-M0" = "0.0+0.0*t",
                 "Sout_1-M1" = "1.0+0.0*t")
 ```

-Each element contains the time-dependent analytical function of a given isotopologue of each EMUs of label inputs, with the appropriate name `X_Y-Mn` (`X_Y-Z-Mn`), where `X` (str) is the metabolite name, `Y` (int) (and `Z` if this EMU contains several tracer atoms) is (are) the tracer atom(s) contained in the corresponding EMU, and `n` (int) is the weight of the corresponding isotopologue.
+Each element of this list is a (time-dependent) analytical function of a given isotopologue of all EMUs of label input(s), with the appropriate name `X_Y-Mn` (`X_Y-Z-Mn`), where `X` (str) is the metabolite name, `Y` (int) (and all other `Z` tracer atoms contained in this EMU) is (are) the tracer atom(s) contained in the corresponding EMU, and `n` (int) is the weight of the corresponding isotopologue.
-The list of all label input EMUs isotopologues required to perform simulations is automatically identified when constructing the model (see `net$min_meas`).
+The list of all label input EMUs isotopologues required to perform the simulations is automatically identified by IsoSim during model construction and can be found in `net$min_meas`.

-Note: All the analytical functions *must* contain the time variable `t`, even if the label input(s) is (are) constant.
+Note: All the analytical functions *must* contain the time variable `t`, even if the corresponding label input(s) is (are) constant.

 - Initialize fluxes and metabolite concentrations: